rockstor/rockstor-doc/share_snap_ops.rst

 A Clone is a Share that is an exact copy of the Share (or Snapshot) that it was created from, at the time that it was created.

-In RockStor, clones can be created from shares or snapshots.
+In Rockstor, clones can be created from shares or snapshots.

 To clone a Share, go to the Storage tab of the web-ui and click on *Shares* in the left sidebar to enter the *Shares* view.
 In the displayed table of